NREL/developer.nrel.gov/README.md

 - Changes committed to the `staging` branch will automatically be deployed to the staging site.
 - Changes committed to the `master` branch will automatically be deployed to the production site.

 Deploys may take a few minutes after pushing before they show up.
-You can check the status on our internal Jenkins server (under the "developer.nrel.gov-deploy" job).
+You can check the status via the Actions tab above.